MicrosoftDocs/winrt-api/windows.applicationmodel.datatransfer/clipboard_contentchanged.md

 ## -examples

 The following example shows how to track changes to the [Clipboard](clipboard.md).
 The first code snippet registers a handler for the ContentChanged event.
-The second code snippet shows the event handler, which enables the app's paste command if the [Clipboard](clipboard.md) contains a bitmap.
+The second code snippet shows the event handler, which displays the text contents of the [Clipboard](clipboard.md) in a **TextBlock** control.

 [!code-csharp[AddContentChangedHandler](../windows.applicationmodel.datatransfer/code/ClipBoardBeta/cs/BlankPage.xaml.cs#Snippetcs_AddContentChangedHandler)]